securitybunker/databunker/README.md

 ## Does your product multi-master solution?

 Multi-master solution or basically multiple instances of the databunker service is supported in **Data Bunker Enterprise version** running on AWS cloud.
-The product is using AWS Aurora PostgreSQL database at the backen.
+The product is using AWS Aurora PostgreSQL database at the backend.

 Open source version is using local **sqlite3** database that does not supports replication.
 You can easily backup it using API call and restore.
 We are using sqlite3 as as it provides zero effort from customer to start using